 Accuracy and Error Prevention

 Automated calculations eliminate the formula errors that plague spreadsheets.
-About 40% of spreadsheet errors are caused by simple human mistakes— typos, incorrect formulas, wrong cell references.
-And here's the kicker: people detect only about 50% of errors during manual review.
+About 40% of spreadsheet errors are caused by simple human mistakes8— typos, incorrect formulas, wrong cell references.
+And here's the kicker: people detect only about 50% of errors8 during manual review.

 A CRM provides a single source of truth with an audit trail showing what changed, when, and by whom.
 That's accountability that spreadsheets simply can't offer.